 Best time is the dry season from April to December but usualy there isn't a week without any rain.
 Best months with less rain are May and September until November.

-Wallabies and pademelons can be spotted late afternoon and evening especially near Waldheim Lodge and Cabins.
+Can be spotted late afternoon and evening especially near Waldheim Lodge and Cabins.
 Pademelons are also often seen around the self-catering cabins.

 The best months to visit Cahuita are February/March until April and September, October because it rains less compared to the wet season in the rest of the country.
 The dry season is also the best time for snorkeling.